-An AHP subsidizes the cost of owner-occupied housing provided that the household's income does not exceed 80% of the area median income; and in the case of rental housing, at least 20% of the units must be occupied by, and affordable for, households whose income does not exceed 50% of the area median income.
+An AHP subsidizes the cost of owner-occupied housing provided that the household's income does not exceed 80% of the area median income; and in the case of rental housing, at least 20% of the units must be occupied by, and affordable for, households whose incomes do not exceed 50% of the area median income.
 The subsidy may be in the form of a grant or a reduced interest rate on an advance.
 AHP funds are awarded through a general fund and any targeted funds established at each of the FHLBanks.
 The general fund is a program that each FHLBank is required to establish.
 The targeted fund is a program that an FHLBank may establish, at its discretion, to address specific affordable housing needs in its district that are unmet, are difficult to address through its general fund, or align with objectives identified in its strategic plan.
 Each FHLBank approves applications to its general fund or any targeted funds through a competitive application process, whereby members submit applications on behalf of one or more sponsors of eligible housing projects.
-In order to obtain funding, proposed AHP projects must meet certain eligibility requirements and are approved based on scoring guidelines established by each FHLBank, pursuant to the AHP regulation.
+In order to obtain funding, proposed AHP projects must meet certain eligibility requirements and are approved based on scoring guidelines established by each FHLBank, pursuant to the FHFA's AHP regulation.

-AHP funds are also awarded through a homeownership set-aside program on a first-come, first-served basis.
+AHP funds may also be awarded through a homeownership set-aside program on a first-come, first-served basis.
 Under this type of program, an FHLBank may, at its discretion, allocate annually up to the greater of \$4.5 million or 35% of its annual required AHP funding contribution to assist eligible households, provided that at least one-third of the FHLBank's set-aside funds are allocated to assist first-time home buyers or households for owner-occupied rehabilitation.
 Members obtain AHP homeownership set-aside funds from an FHLBank and then use those funds as grants to eligible households.
 Set-aside funds may be used for down payment, closing costs, counseling, or rehabilitation assistance in connection with a household's purchase or rehabilitation of an owner-occupied unit.
 Each FHLBank sets its own maximum grant amount per household, which may not exceed a maximum established pursuant to FHFA regulation.
-All of the FHLBanks have AHP homeownership set-aside programs.

 If an FHLBank fails to use or commit the full amount it is required to contribute to its AHP in any year, then 90% of the unused or uncommitted amount shall be deposited by the FHLBank in an Affordable Housing Reserve Fund established and administered by the FHFA.
 The remaining 10% of the unused and uncommitted amount retained by that FHLBank should be fully used or committed by that FHLBank during the following year, and any remaining portion must be deposited in the Affordable Housing Reserve Fund.
-As of December 31, 2022, no FHLBank has ever deposited funds in an Affordable Housing Reserve Fund.
+As of December 31, 2023, no FHLBank has ever deposited funds in an Affordable Housing Reserve Fund.

-For the years ended December 31, 2022 and 2021, the FHLBanks expensed \$372 million and \$205 million for AHP assessments, including voluntary contributions.
-AHP subsidized advances outstanding were \$170 million and \$167 million at December 31, 2022 and 2021.
-(See Note 10 - Affordable Housing Program to the accompanying combined financial statements.)
+For the years ended December 31, 2023 and 2022, the FHLBanks expensed \$752 million and \$355 million in statutory AHP assessments, and expensed an additional \$40 million and \$17 million in voluntary AHP contributions.
+(See Note 10 - Affordable Housing Program to the accompanying combined financial statements for additional information about statutory and voluntary AHP contributions.)
+AHP subsidized advances outstanding were \$313 million and \$170 million at December 31, 2023 and 2022.